Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 You must be aware of IP leaks; if not, you can see detailed information here.

-To test IP leak, follow these steps;
+To test an IP leak, follow these steps;

 • Go to the IP leak Test page and check your real-time IP address without a VPN